jqno/equalsverifier/_manual/07-inheritance.md

 Then of course, you also need to test EnhancedColorPoint.

 All of this is quite complicated, and often not necessary.
-This is why EqualsVerifier suggests by default that you [make things final](/equalsverifier/manual/final).
+This is why EqualsVerifier suggests by default that you [make things final](/equalsverifier/manual/final) instead.